quintoandar/butterfree/docs/source/home.md

 ## Setup Configuration

 Some configurations are needed to run your ETL pipelines.
 Detailed information is provided at the [Configuration Section](configuration.md)

+## Command-line Interface

+Butterfree has its own command-line interface, to manage your feature sets.
+Detailed information provided by the [Command-line Interface](cli.md) section.